cosmos/cosmos-sdk/docs/docs/core/02-context.md

 * **Priority:** The transaction priority, only relevant in `CheckTx`.
 * **KV `GasConfig`:** Enables applications to set a custom `GasConfig` for the `KVStore`.
 * **Transient KV `GasConfig`:** Enables applications to set a custom `GasConfig` for the transiant `KVStore`.
-* **StreamingManager:** The streamingManager field provides access to the streaming manager, which allows modules to subscribe to events emitted by the blockchain.**
+* **StreamingManager:** The streamingManager field provides access to the streaming manager, which allows modules to subscribe to state changes emitted by the blockchain.
+The streaming manager is used by the state listening API, which is described in [ADR 038](../../architecture/adr-038-state-listening.md).
 * **CometInfo:** A lightweight field that contains information about the current block, such as the block height, time, and hash.
-This information can be used for validating evidence, providing historical data, and enhancing the user experience.**
+This information can be used for validating evidence, providing historical data, and enhancing the user experience.
-* **HeaderInfo:** The `headerInfo` field contains information about the current header, such as the chain ID, gas limit, and timestamp.**
+* **HeaderInfo:** The `headerInfo` field contains information about the current block header, such as the chain ID, gas limit, and timestamp.

 <!-- TODO update with added values -->